-Single Page Application (SPA) is a perfect choice for your business if you are planning to build engaging, unique, and seamless experiences for your users.
+Single Page Applications (SPA) are a perfect choice for your business if you plan to build engaging, unique, and seamless experiences for your users.

-The most successful businesses in today’s fast-paced, dynamic, and competitive digital era are a testimony to the fact that being customer-centric is the only sustainable way of growing a business.
-And the rapidly decreasing attention spans of users are pushing businesses to dig newer and better ways of providing seamless experiences to customers.
+The most successful businesses in today’s fast-paced, dynamic, and competitive digital era are a testimony that being customer-centric is the only sustainable way of growing a business.
+And the rapidly decreasing attention spans of users are pushing enterprises to dig newer and better ways of providing seamless experiences to customers.

 It is the reason why many organizations have started to build parts of their web applications using an emerging web design referred to as Single Page Application.

 Google and Facebook, the two giants whose apps drive your daily dose of the internet and social media activity, have also been built using SPAs

-In this blog, you will explore what is a Single Page Application, its benefits and pitfalls, and how it brings the much-needed business value.
-But before we go ahead, it is important to mention here that the present web application development landscape is divided into two approaches: Single Page Application and Multi-Page Application.
+In this blog, you will explore all aspects of a single page application, its benefits, pitfalls, and how it brings much-needed business value.
+But before we go ahead, it is essential to mention here that web applications are divided into two types based on design pattern — single page application and multi-page application.

 Single-Page Application Vs Multi-Page Application

 Although SPAs are prevalent these days, it does not mean it is the perfect web development choice for your next project.
 Choosing between a single-page application vs a multi-page application depends on your business requirements.

 What is a Multi-Page Application?

-A Multi-Page Application is the traditional web application where a new page is requested from the server to display each time when data gets exchanged back and forth.
-The amount of content they carry is enormous, thus they are generally multi-level deep with a considerable number of links and intricate UIs.
+A multi-page Application is the traditional web application where a new page is requested from the server to display when data is exchanged back and forth.
+The amount of content they carry is enormous.
+Thus, they are generally multi-level deep with a considerable number of links and intricate UIs.

 What is a Single Page Application?

-A SPA application is literally a single page that continuously interacts with the user by dynamically rewriting the current page rather than loading entire new pages from a server.
-We see Single Page Application examples every day: Trello, Facebook, Gmail, Twitter – are a few SPA examples.
+A SPA application is a single page that continuously interacts with the user by dynamically rewriting the current page rather than loading entire new pages from a server.
+Trello, Facebook, Gmail, and Twitter are a few single page app examples.